saranshsaini/PlayToLearn/README.md

 1. A virtual keyboard in case you don't have a MIDI capable one.
 2. Stopwatch to measure speed along with accuracy.
 3. A bunch of other stuff.

+### Tech Used

+This app uses abcjs for displaying sheetmusic, and React for everything else.
+The MIDI input comes from the browser MIDIAccess Web API currently available in Chrome, Edge, and Opera.